This page provides useful information on the nature of the work and other roles that may interest you.

 If you have trained on an academic pathway or are interested in research there are opportunities in academic medicine within clinical oncology.

-For those with a particular interest in research, you may wish to consider an academic career in radiology.
+For those with a particular interest in research, you may wish to consider an academic career in clinical oncology.
 Whilst not essential, some doctors start their career with an academic foundation post.
 Entry is highly competitive.
 This enables them to develop skills in research and teaching alongside the basic competences in the foundation curriculum.

 After completion of the academic foundation trainees can then apply for academic core training posts (instead of normal core training).
 A PhD is often taken, either during core or specialty training.